-To be certified by HRPA and earn the right to use the Certified Human Resources Professional (CHRP) designation, applicants must have a degree from a recognized educational institution.
+To earn the right to use the Certified Human Resources Leader (CHRL) designation, applicants must have a degree from a recognized educational institution.
 The degree does not need to be in human resources.

-The degree requirement is established under the statutory authority conferred to the Human Resources Professionals Association (HRPA) pursuant to the Human Resources Professionals Association of Ontario Act, 1990.
-Section 4(1) (a) of the Act gives HRPA the statutory authority to “prescribe the curriculum and the courses of study to be pursued by the students and candidates in order to satisfy the academic requirements of any particular registration.”
+The degree requirement is established under the statutory authority conferred to the Human Resources Professionals Association (HRPA) pursuant to the Registered Human Resources Professionals Act, 2013.
+This Act gives HRPA the statutory authority to establish, maintain, develop and enforce standards of knowledge, skill and proficiency.

 Rationale for the Degree Requirement

 The degree requirement is separate from the coursework requirement.
 For those who earn a degree in human resources, both the coursework and degree requirements may be fulfilled concurrently; for others, the coursework and the degree requirements will be met independently.
 Although the degree requirement and the coursework requirement are separate requirements, they are designed to work together.
 The degree requirement can be non-specific because of the existence of a coursework requirement.
-In the end, to be certified by HRPA, an individual must have both the requisite discipline-specific knowledge of human resources management, and the generic skills required to perform at a professional level in human resources.
 HRPA’s certification model recognizes that discipline-specific knowledge and generic skills are not necessarily acquired at the same time and place.

 Executive MBAs will be accepted towards the degree requirement provided they are awarded by a recognized educational institution and are consistent with qualifications at the Masters level.
 Certificates and diplomas do not meet the degree requirement.
 Applied degrees which are awarded by colleges are degrees.
-Degrees from non-Canadian educational institutions are acceptable as long as they are deemed equivalent to a Canadian degree.
-This equivalency must be established by an approved accreditation service.
 Degrees include advanced degrees.

 Non-Canadian degrees can count towards meeting the degree requirement as long as they are deemed equivalent to a Canadian degree.
-HRPA does not conduct such assessments.
 HRPA accepts credential equivalency assessment reports from the credential evaluation agencies and organizations listed below.
 An original copy of the report will be required.
 Be advised that reports must advise of equivalency of a completed degree.
 Partial completions will not be accepted.

 Comparative Education Service (CES)